-Deconcentration Policy for Covered Developments Development Name Number of Units Explanation (if any) {step 4 at 24 CFR 903.2©(1)(iv) Deconcentration policy (if no explanation) {see step 5 at 24 CFR 903.2©(1)(v)} AMP 1 161 The covered development's size, location and income configuration promote income Deconcentration such as a scattered site or small developments.
-See Policy AMP 2 1460 The covered development's size, location and income configuration promote income Deconcentration such as a scattered site or small developments.
-See Policy AMP 3 363 Average within range AMP 4 345 Average within range AMP 5 186 Average within range Demolition and/or Disposition.
-Designated Housing for Elderly and/or Disabled Families.
-Conversion of Public Housing to Tenant-Based Assistance.
-Conversion of Public Housing to Project-Based Rental Assistance or Project-Based Vouchers under RAD.
-Occupancy by Over-Income Families.
-Occupancy by Police Officers.
-Non-Smoking Policies.
-Project-Based Vouchers.
-Units with Approved Vacancies for Modernization.
-Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). blic housing development ent Fiscal Year, describe the activitie or portion thereof, owned by the PH applied or will apply for d lemolition/disposition app project-based units and ge n 2021, Columbia Housi planning in which every I proval process.
-If using Pr eneral locations, and descr ing launched our Vison 2 Public Housing property h on approval under section 18 of the oject-Based Vouchers (PBVs), provi ibe how project basing would be con 030 Plan.
-Vision 2030 is the culmi as been thoroughly assessed by third al consultants.
-This assessment ider 1937 Act under the separate de the projected number of sistent with the PHA Plan. nation of almost two years l party professionals includi applied or will apply for d lemolition/disposition approject-based units and ge n 2021, Columbia Housi planning in which every I urchitects, engineers, app Housing has capital need proval process.
-If using Preneral locations, and describing launched our Vison 2 Public Housing property horaisers, and environmentals of over \$250 Million. oject-Based Vouchers (PBVs), provi ibe how project basing would be con 030 Plan.
-Vision 2030 is the culmi 1937 Act under the separate de the projected number of sistent with the PHA Plan. nation of almost two years d party professionals includin tified that Columbia's Publ rork through which Columb
+Total Average Household Income \$18,558 85% of Total Average (\$15,774) and 115% of Total Average (\$21,342) Deconcentration Policy for Covered Developments

+Development Name Average Income Number of Units Explanation (if any) {step 4 at 24 CFR 903.2©(1)(iv) Deconcentration policy (if no explanation) {see step 5 at 24 CFR 903.2©(1)(v)} AMP 1 \$14,500 90 The covered development's size, location and income See Policy

+configuration promote income Deconcentration such as a scattered site or small developments.

+AMP 2 \$24,597 138 The covered development's size, location and income configuration promote income Deconcentration such as a scattered site or small developments.
+See Policy

+AMP 3 \$20,368 246 Average within range

+AMP 4 \$17,127 321 Average within range

+AMP 5 \$16,102 185 Average within range

+B.2 New Activities.

+(a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?

+Y N

+-] 🔀 Hope VI or Choice Neighborhoods.

+- Mixed Finance Modernization or Development.

+- \square Demolition and/or Disposition.

+- Designated Housing for Elderly and/or Disabled Families.

+- Conversion of Public Housing to Tenant-Based Assistance.

+- Conversion of Public Housing to Project-Based Rental Assistance or Project-Based Vouchers under RAD.

+- Cccupancy by Over-Income Families.

+- \Box Occupancy by Police Officers.

+- Non-Smoking Policies.

+- Project-Based Vouchers.

+- \Box Units with Approved Vacancies for Modernization.

+Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants).

+(b) If any of these activities are planned for the current Fiscal Year, describe the activities.
+For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
+If using Project-Based Vouchers (PBVs), provide the projected number of project-based units and general locations, and describe how project basing would be consistent with the PHA Plan.

+In 2021, Columbia Housing launched our Vison 2030 Plan.
+Vision 2030 is the culmination of almost two years of planning in which every Public Housing property has been thoroughly assessed by third party professionals including architects, engineers, appraisers, and environmental consultants.
+This assessment identified that Columbia's Public Housing has capital needs of over \$250 Million.
+Vision 2030 is the strategic framework through which Columbia Housing will reposition our Public Housing portfolio and create new affordable housing in the City of Columbia and throughout Richland County through the creation of public/private partnerships utilizing private capital.